Mixed Gauge-Global Symmetries, Elliptic Modes, and Black Hole Thermodynamics in Ho\v{r}ava-Lifshitz Gravity: Introduction

-\textbf{Feature: Universal Horizon thermodynamics.} If Ho\v{r}ava-Lifshitz gravity had no black holes then the above mixed symmetry and charge might cause no concerns on its face.
-However, Ho\v{r}ava-Lifshitz possesses causally trapped surfaces known as universal horizons with seemingly good thermodynamics~\cite{Mechanics, toward_thermo, Stefano, StefanoVisser, raytracing, Pacilio:2017emh, Pacilio:2017swi,DelPorro:2023lbv}.
+\textbf{Feature: Universal Horizon thermodynamics} Ho\v{r}ava-Lifshitz possesses causally trapped surfaces known as universal horizons with seemingly good thermodynamics~\cite{Mechanics, toward_thermo, Stefano, StefanoVisser, raytracing, Pacilio:2017emh, Pacilio:2017swi,DelPorro:2023lbv}.
 The ultraviolet Lifshitz symmetry dictates that ultraviolet field excitations travel infinitely fast.
 This does not mean that causality is lost; signals still must propagate to future of each leaf.
 However, relativistic causality is meaningless in Ho\v{r}ava-Lifshitz gravity.
 As a result, the causal horizons are not the usual black hole horizons of general relativity - for static spacetimes the event horizon is not a Killing horizon.
 Instead, the dynamics of the leaves of the foliation is such that they can ``bend over'' in static spacetimes with a central mass.
 While at infinity the timelike Killing vector $\chi$ in such a spacetime can be orthogonal to the leaves, if the central mass is concentrated enough the bending of the leaves will always be sufficient so that at some finite radius inside the Killing horizon the Killing vector becomes tangential to the leaves.
 At this radius, since every signal propagates to the future in the foliation, a trapped surface and hence causal boundary is formed: the universal horizon.
 This universal horizon has a good thermodynamics and shows promise for a full holographic description with boundary Lifshitz field theories~\cite{Horava_Lifshitz, Horava_Membranes, Iranian, CFTno, wedges}.
 Key for the compatibility of mixed symmetries, their charges, and black hole thermodynamics is that all leaves outside the foliation asymptote to the universal horizon for static spacetimes and extend to spatial infinity on the other side.